|Region||Cinazan, Faeglor, Grashakh|

 |Enemies||Orchish Empire, Eldritch Conclave, Flux Pact, Khimilêth|

 The Khazarkar population began to grow rapidly with the formation of the Kingdom of Belkazim on 7 Brightstar 250.
 Population expansion led to border conflicts with the Tragarans and the minotaurs of the Gulimbor's southern tracts, sector Marninnoth.
 The first people to fall to Khazarkar warmongering were the minotaur tribes of Imrabêl.
 The Third Imrabêl War resulted in the destruction of the minotaur holdings and their enslavement.
 Khazarkar settlers moved into the Imrabêl valley and turned the fertile lands into vast farmlands and vineyards.
 Over the next thirty years, the population in the area grew at a rapid pace.
 The town of Athânâlo became the crossroads of the First Khazarkar Empire.
 By 654, the town had grown to a city, and the capital of the Khazarkar Empire was moved from Akann'ndâb to Athânâlo.

-In the Year 993, a new government was formed, one ruled by a magocracy government called the Eldritch Conclave.
+In 993, the Eldritch Conclave, a magocracy, became the masters of the Khazarkar Empire.
 The highest mages vied in council for personal power and domination of all those around them.
-A few short and bloody civil wars resulted from these Arcanists seeking internal power in the newly formed government.
+A few short and bloody civil wars resulted as they jockeyed for power.

 We will probably die in this assault on the Prismatic Citadel, and who will remember this battle to sate the personal pride of Lady Kelesoj?
 I feel like just a chess piece, to be removed from the great game of the Eldritch Conclave.